Train stop: Installations

 In 1901, Union Switch and Signal Company developed the first automatic train stop system for the Boston Elevated Railway.
 This system was soon adopted by the New York City Subway and other transit systems in the United States.
 Similar systems were installed around this time on the London Underground system.

 Because of its mechanical nature, the train stop has certain limitations in application.
 Severe snow and ice conditions, for example, could interfere with operation of the wayside trip arm.
 Its widest application, therefore, is on underground rapid transit lines, where conditions that might interfere with proper operation are readily controlled.
+It is also not suitable for high-speed operation, as the maximum speeds permitted often do not exceed 115 km/h (71 mph), citing risk of high impact forces breaking the arms.

 Train stops on London Underground lines are gradually being phased out in favour of ATP and distance-to-go signalling.
-Train stops remain standard equipment on all RailCorp metropolitan passenger lines in New South Wales, and on the electrified suburban railway system in Melbourne, Australia.
+Train stops remain standard equipment on all Sydney Trains metropolitan passenger lines in New South Wales, and on the electrified suburban railway system in Melbourne, Australia.

 The Train stops at the Berlin S-Bahn were first installed in the late 1920s.
 They are named Bernauer Fahrsperre (or Fahrsperre Bauart Bernau) because of their testing and first installation on the Stettin Railway to the suburban town of Bernau.
 This was the first heavy rail rapid transit system with third-rail electrification in Germany.
 They are being phased out in favour of the ZBS system based on Eurobalises until 2025.